-- I. Be a good neighbor and look at your building in the context of the entire block or downtown.
-The color of your building can affect the overall character of Main Street. - 2.
-Think about how the sun strikes your building.
+I. Be a good neighbor and look at your building in the context of the entire block or downtown.
+The color of your building can affect the overall character of Main Street.

+2. Think about how the sun strikes your building.
 The amount of sunlight can change the hue of paint color.
 Hold a paint chip to your building on cloudy and sunny days.
 To be certain about your color choice, invest in a quart of paint and apply it.
 There is a great difference between a small color chip and an entire wall.

 3. Decide whether you'd like to return your building to its original paint colors.
-If you are seeking historical accuracy, carefully scrape a small area to may have faded.
+If you are seeking historical accuracy, carefully scrape a small area to reveal different layers of paint.
+Please note that over time, the original color may have faded.
 To get a better idea of the true color, wet the original surface.
 The base color will appear more accurately when moist.